bbugdigger/BanHammer/README.md

   - Checkout legit processes with overlays who have potential to be abused (Discord, Dwm, Steam, Teamspeak, NVIDIA GeForce Experience, AMD Adrenalin, Razer Cortex?, Overwolf, Game Bar, OBS)
     - looking for changed overlay flags
     - looking for IAT hooks or regular hooks
+  - Blacklisted process check by digital signature
-- **Internal cheat detection** (DLL injection, hooks)
+- **Internal cheat detection**
+  - Scan for non signed dll
+  - Integrity check for provided module and section
+  - New thread creation via TLS callbacks
+  - IAT hook check

-This is just the beginning—I plan to expand features gradually with community support.
-If you're a developer, contributor, or just passionate about fair play, let’s work together to make gaming cheat-free!
+This is just the beginning — I plan to expand features gradually with community support.
+If you're a developer, contributor, or just passionate about fair play, let’s work together!

 ---